 Candidates, who are genuinely interested in accepting your offer, are well planned in advance about any circumstances that may arise with their joining the new organization.

-Offers in hand:
+Offers in hand :

 There is no denying of fact that majority of candidate seek job change to gain monetary benefits, and this reason also leads them to chase for multiple offers.
 So always inquire about offers in hand, and how they are going to make decisions between offers and what your offer rank in relation to other offers.

-Take cue from his behaviour:
+Take a cue from candidate’s behavior :

 Yes, the behavior tells a lot and that is why constant interaction with the candidate holds an important place in recruitment.